 Barbara has brought poetry day programs, Poetry Odyssey and Story Odyssey writer residencies to elementary, middle and high schools in the Triangle region of North Carolina, US, since 2000.

-Barbara’s current focus: grades K – 5.
+Barbara’s focus: grades K – 5.
 Her excellence as a writer, teacher and workshop presenter in these grades is best expressed by administrators, teachers, students and parents she has served.
 A sampling of testimonials follow:

 “Thanks so much for all of your wonderful work with our second graders!
 Both the children and the teachers learned so much…”- Virginia Cardenas, Principal, Conn Global Communications Magnet ES, Raleigh, NC